web3-master/sol-mint-nft/README.md

 > ipfs: Decentralized storage service.
 We stores all images and metadata here.

 ### 📝 Description
-This is react.js based decentralized front-end application to mint animal images.
+This is react.js based decentralized front-end application to mint animal images.<br/>
 Now it has the following features.
-1. Wallet connection.
-It supports major solana wallets such as Phantom, Solflare and Sollet.
+> Wallet connection: It supports major solana wallets such as Phantom, Solflare and Sollet.

-2. Mint.
-Any user can mint his/her own animal's NFT on solana(devnet) here.
+> Mint: Any user can mint his/her own animal's NFT on solana(devnet) here.

-3. Market(TODO).
-All animals' NFTs will be listed here.
+> Market(TODO): All animals' NFTs will be listed here.
 And users can trade NFTs with SOL like Opensea or Magic Eden.